dr-rodd/GripItGolf/docs/copy-review.md

 **S-04 · Dates locked because the trip is live** · `TripSetupClient.tsx:533`
 - Now: The trip is live.
 Unlock it below to change these.
-- New: *(there is no Unlock control below any more — this needs rewriting whatever else changes)*
+- New: delete this line

 **S-05 · Itinerary editor close button** · `setup/ItineraryEditor.tsx:90`
 - Now: Close without saving